 NOTE: A literature search and the Tissue-Specific Promoter Database46 may be useful for identifying such a promoter.

-Place the provided enhanced lac repressor or tet activator sequences downstream of the desired promoter to generate a transgenic construct.
+Place the provided enhanced lac repressor or tet activator sequence downstream of the desired promoter to generate a transgenic construct.

 Produce the transgenic mouse line(s) using standard transgenic procedures42,43,47.
 Alternatively, a site-specific transgenesis approach can be used to avoid position effects and to allow single-copy transgene insertion31,48.

-Propagate the founders and determine the expression pattern and level of the transgene in the offspring of each founder.
+Propagate the founders, and determine the expression pattern and level of the transgene in the offspring of each founder.
 Select lines with robust expression in the intended tissue type(s) for further breeding.

 Breed the founders to wildtype mice.